Vakash123/M1_Projectgoal_employee_record_system/1_Requirement/readme.md

 * Where:
 In an application software

+* When:
+This project had started designed from 2nd of febrauary 2022

 * How:
 By selecting the neccesary option we can enter the input of an employee and store the information in an application